Bylaws

 - The Organization shall not participate in any political campaign on behalf of or in opposition to any candidate for public office.

-- Lobbying activities, if any, shall be limited to the extent permitted by law for a 501(c)(3) organization.
+- Lobbying activities, if any, shall be limited to the extent permitted by law for a 501(c)(3) organization, and shall not constitute a substantial part of the Organization’s activities.

 Article II — Offices